OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 ## Editing interface - Tools and Notation
 1. Mandatory elements are marked by a red asterisk
-1. Help for specific elements is available by clicking on the element name or field (Tooltips must be enabled)
+1. Help for specific elements is available by clicking on the element name or field (Tooltips **Must* be enabled)
 1. Deleting individual items - if a red X appears to the right of a line, this element may be deleted by clicking the red X
     1. Also applies to sections when allowed
 1. Page navigation aids.
 Useful for longer more complex metadata and small screens where visibility of all elements is difficult.